vkostyanetsky/vkostyanetsky/README.md

 ⚒️ **Specific Tools**

-- [UAE Currency Rates Crawler](https://github.com/vkostyanetsky/UAECurrencyRatesCrawler) — a few scripts to effectively crawl currency exchange rates on the Central Bank of the United Arab Emirates
+- [UAE Currency Rates Crawler](https://github.com/vkostyanetsky/UAECurrencyRatesCrawler) — a few scripts to crawl currency exchange rates on the Central Bank of the United Arab Emirates

 💬 **Blogging**

-- [Blog Builder](https://github.com/vkostyanetsky/BlogBuilder) — the application I use to build my blogs (I have two of them — first in Russian, second in English)
+- [Blog Builder](https://github.com/vkostyanetsky/BlogBuilder) — the tool I use to build my blogs (I have two of them — first in Russian, second in English)
 - [Blog Engine on Vue](https://github.com/vkostyanetsky/BlogEngineOnVue) — the old engine I use for my blogs (backend on PHP, fronted on Vue.js)

 🏢 **1C:Enterprise**

-- [Scripts for 1C](https://github.com/vkostyanetsky/ScriptsFor1C) — scripts intended to maintain 1C:Enterprise infobases
+- [Scripts for 1C](https://github.com/vkostyanetsky/ScriptsFor1C) — scripts to maintain 1C:Enterprise infobases
 - [Data Size Console](https://github.com/vkostyanetsky/DataSizeConsole) — a tool to calculate size of the data stored in an 1C:Enterprise infobase
 - [Audit Log Settings](https://github.com/vkostyanetsky/AuditLogSettings) — a tool to easily manage settings of audit log mechanic in a 1C:Enterprise infobase
-- [Scripts for MSSQL Server](https://github.com/vkostyanetsky/ScriptsForMSSQLServer) — scripts I frequently use to manage 1C:Enterprise infobases which use the MSSQL Server as DBMS
+- [Scripts for MSSQL Server](https://github.com/vkostyanetsky/ScriptsForMSSQLServer) — scripts o manage 1C:Enterprise infobases which use the MSSQL Server as DBMS
 - [Is Empty or Value Is Filled](https://github.com/vkostyanetsky/IsEmptyOrValueIsFilled) — a tool to compare productivty of two ways to find is a value empty or not